Updated December 2025

 Services that our website may use from time to time include Google Analytics, a service which transmits website traffic data to Google servers in the United States.
 Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
 We use reports provided by Google Analytics to help us understand website traffic and webpage usage.
 By using our website, you consent to the processing of data about you by Google in the manner described in Google’s most updated version of its Privacy Policy (located on the Google website) and for the purposes set out above.
 You can opt out of Google Analytics if you disable or refuse the cookie, disable JavaScript, or use the opt-out service provided by Google.

-We are constantly developing and enhancing our use of online technologies, and make reasonable efforts to ensure we keep this Privacy Policy and related documents up to date in this regard.
+We are constantly developing and enhancing our use of online technologies and make reasonable efforts to ensure we keep this Privacy Policy and related documents up to date in this regard.

 The School will use and disclose personal information it collects from you for the primary purpose of collection.
 The primary purpose of collection will depend on the circumstances in which the information was collected.
-This policy sets out some of the primary purposes for which personal information is collected about students and parents, job applicants and staff, contractors and volunteers (see below).
+This Policy sets out some of the primary purposes for which personal information is collected about students and Parents, job applicants and staff, contractors and volunteers (see below).

 The School may also use and disclose personal information for such other secondary purposes that are: